Robert John Sholl: Early career

-In 1840, Elizabeth Sholl (a widow), followed her oldest son William to Western Australia, along with three of her other children, including RJ Sholl – who abandoned his own medical studies.
+In 1840, Elizabeth Sholl (a widow), followed her oldest son William to Western Australia, along with three of her other children, including R. J. Sholl – who abandoned his own medical studies.
 The family arrived in WA on the ship Shepherd on 19 November 1840 and settled in the South West soon afterwards.
-RJ Sholl appears to have worked initially as a teacher or private tutor in the Busselton area.
+R. J. Sholl appears to have worked initially as a teacher or private tutor in the Busselton area.

 Sholl joined an exploration party led by Vernon Bussell and George Warburton, in January 1842 – along with four soldiers and four Aboriginal guides – seeking to pioneer a cart route between the Bunbury-Vasse area and a proposed road from Perth to King George Sound.
 They explored the sparsely populated, hilly area between Busselton and the middle Blackwood River before returning to the coast near Bunbury.
 Although no feasible route was found, Sholl wrote an account of the trip for a newspaper and acquired a reputation as an explorer.

 In mid-1842, Sholl was one of 24 signatories to an open letter to brothers Alfred and Charles Bussell, thanking them "for the liberal, spirited, and persevering manner with which you have constantly met the aggression of the natives upon the lives and property of the settlers".
 This followed the trial of Charles Bussell for the manslaughter of a seven-year-old Aboriginal girl; Bussell was discharged with a fine of one shilling.